ebryn/wikidragon/README.markdown

 WikiDragon is a creative collaboration engine, a way for users to create and remix Free IP.

-This was my first rails app as a newbie, so it's highly imperfect : )

 Installation
 ============
 You need to have an operational Ruby on Rails (2.2.2) environment to run WikiDragon.
 If you don't start at http://rubyonrails.org.